Tokenization Tactics & Traps: The Real Estate Tokenization

 Fee Structures Hiding in Plain Sight

-Here's where most investors get burned.
+This is where most investors get burned.
 The marketing page says "6.8% projected yield."
 The operating agreement tells the real story.

-Platform fees: 1-3% annually.
-Not on your returns — on your invested capital.
+• Platform fees: 1-3% annually — not on your returns, on your invested capital.
 That $32,000 investment from our Jacksonville example?
 The platform takes $320-$960 per year before you see a dime.

-Transaction fees: 0.5-2% when you buy tokens.
+• Transaction fees: 0.5-2% when you buy tokens.
 Another 0.5-2% when you sell.
-On a 3-year hold, you've paid 1-4% just getting in and out.
+On a 3-year hold, that's 1-4% just for getting in and out.

 My rule: if a platform won't publish a simple, all-in fee table on the offering page, move on.